Aaron98990/ways-of-the-game/goals.md

 ## Goal Signal

 Law 5.6 - Referee signals does not offer a signal for a goal or a kickoff.
-The unoffical but common signal is to point to the center circle where the kickoff will restart play.
-The Guidelines for Match Officals recommends a whistle to stop play for a a goal that is not clear.
+The unofficial but common signal is to point to the center circle where the kickoff will restart play.
+The Guidelines for Match Officials recommends a whistle to stop play for a a goal that is not clear.

 > The whistle is NOT needed to:
 >